ooyala/barkeep/README.markdown

 Barkeep is a fast, fun way to review code.
 Engineering organizations can use it to keep the bar high.

-To a video of Barkeep in action, visit [getbarkeep.org](http://getbarkeep.org).
+To see a video of Barkeep in action, visit [getbarkeep.org](http://getbarkeep.org).

 ### Getting started